Shaders

 There are very few differences:

 - No need to define a version of the shader.
-Every shader source will be pre-processed, and it will get correct version automatically.
+Every shader source will be pre-processed, and it will get the correct version automatically.
 Preprocessing is needed because the same shader could run on OpenGL and WebGL (OpenGL ES) which have some differences.

 Structure